 My primary goal:

-To create a game I dream of (a 4X where Dungeon Keeper meets first-person shooter/RPG in an open, destructible, self-evolving world)
+To create a game I dream of: a 4X dungeon builder / first-person shooter / action-RPG set in an open, destructible, self-evolving world.

 My intermediary goal:

 To create an engine/toolset that would allow me to reach my main goal.